kubermatic/docs/content/kubeone/master/infrastructure/terraform_scripts.en.md

 {{% notice note %}}
 Please check the
 [Production Recommendations]({{< ref "./production_recommendations" >}})
-document for more details about making the example scripts suitable for the production usage.
+document for more details about making the example configs suitable for the production usage.
 {{% /notice %}}